How to Cook Pumpkin in the Slow Cooker

 The easiest way to cook pumpkin is in the slow cooker!
 No oven required to make a perfect pumpkin puree for all your recipe needs.

 Pumpkin season is my favorite.
 Did you know you can make homemade pumpkin puree in the slow cooker with only two ingredients?
-No harmful chemicals from a canned product, just fresh pumpkin ready for your recipes.
+No cans, no additives—just fresh pumpkin ready for all your recipes.

 - Pie pumpkins, often called sugar pumpkins are great for pie making as they are smaller and sweeter.